THE three primary purposes:

-- That women may know God’s purpose for their lives.
+- That women, men and youth may know God’s purpose for their lives.

-- That women can experience encouragement, healing and strength through the support of other women in an atmosphere of mutual trust and faith.
+- That women, men and youth can experience encouragement, healing and strength through the support of other women in an atmosphere of mutual trust and faith.

-- That women would prayerfully touch their families, churches, communities and governments for the benefit of unity in the spirit of love.an tincidunt.
+- That women, men and youth would prayerfully touch their families, churches, communities and governments for the benefit of unity in the spirit of love.

 Identifying and Imparting Spiritual Gifts

-- To utilize the specific gifts that are unique to each individual and multiply that gift for the strengthening of others in need of benefit.
+- To recognize the specific gifts that are unique to each of us and multiply those gifts for the strengthening of the body of Christ.

-- By learning the scriptural principles of living and enabling others to live by these principles.
+- By learning the scriptural principles of living and imparting to others how to understand and live by them.

-- By enhancing the potential for excellence in ourselves and others in building up, through prayer, encouragement, and support.
+- By enhancing the potential for excellence in ourselves and others to build each other up, through prayer, encouragement, and support.

 Promoting a Unified Vision

-- Believing the Word, that in everything God works for good for those who love Him, and are called according to His purpose.
+- Believing the Word, that in everything God works for good for those who love Him, and are called according to His purpose (Romans 8:28).

-- That a network of support groups, prayer groups and supportive ministries may be planted in churches to support the vision of our pastors in cities throughout the United States and Internationally.
+- That a network of support groups, prayer groups and supportive ministries are built up to support God’s work in the world today throughout the United States and Internationally.

-- That resources may be commonly shared for the benefit of connecting our individual and collective ministries.
+- That we may commonly share the benefits of connecting our individual and collective gifts, talents and resources.